 If you were in Amsterdam then cycles would be the way to go… also if you were in Oslo, Milan, Dublin, Paris, Madrid, Brussels!
 This is because these places are developing a hatred for Oil.
 These places are planning to ban petrol vehicles completely by 2025 (within the next 9 years).
 They have prepared themselves for it in great detail that by now entire Europe has well planned cycle tracks.

-If you were in US the scope of Cycle Vs Scooter Vs Motorcycle would have been pretty low and even because the vehicle of choice would have been Electric Car especially because of good charging infrastructure, Government support and also how they set up complex rules to minimize the entry of competing Asian vehicles.
+If you were in US the scope of Cycle Vs Scooter Vs Motorcycle would have been pretty low because the vehicle of choice for development would have been Electric Car especially because of good charging infrastructure, Government support and also how they set up complex rules to minimize the entry of competing Asian vehicles.

 Beta… but if you are in India where there is no charging infrastructure (will need bigger battery packs typically between 100-140kms range for a professional scooter cause there is a chance you might not be able to connect to charger daily).
 And with a falling exchange rate the cost of Li-Ion battery in India gets multiplied 67 times!!!
 The 140km range battery for the bike alone will cost Rs 100,000 and this will make the bike cost around 180,000 to 200,000.
 Compared to this a Lead Acid battery with 140km range on a bike will cost only Rs 20,000!

 Expensive?: This makes Li-Ion batteries in India beyond any question… EXPENSIVE… unless Li-Ion battery is manufactured in India.
-This exchange rate factor is not understood by many especially those in Western Countries and least of all in India.
-This factor CAN ONLY BE understood only by Indians who live and work outside India.
+This exchange rate factor is not understood by many especially those in Western Countries and least of all by people in India who have never used foreign exchange to remit money home.
+This exchange rate factor CAN ONLY BE understood only by Indians who live and work outside India.

 This is the very reason that there are a million Lead Acid e-rickshaws in India especially in the north of India and hundreds of millions of Lead Acid battery based inverters all across India.
 Li-Ion has never breached both these areas and possibly not for the next decade.

-Unless you can get a 70km Li-Ion battery pack for the 2 wheeler for Rs 6,000 to Rs 10,000 STICK TO LEAD ACID BATTERY in India if you are a Startup!!!
+Unless you can get a 70km Li-Ion battery pack for the 2 wheeler priced below Rs 10,000 STICK TO LEAD ACID BATTERY (in India) if you are a Startup!!!

 First comes the vehicle in looks and design… then redesign it incorporating the battery.
 Actually there is no big secret about the battery.
 A 70km range Li-Ion battery cost around Rs 10,000 and weighs 7 to 15 Kgs.
 The motor and controller costs another 10-15,000!